argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 table = db.create_table(table_name, schema=Docs)
 ```

-The previous snippet will create a table with 3 columns: one for the synthetic query (`query`), one that we will name `text` containing the chunk from the documentation, and a `vector`, which will have associated the dimension from our model.
-After running the step, we can interact with the table.
+The previous code snippet sets the stage for creating a table with three essential columns:

+- `query`: dedicated to storing the synthetic query

+- `text`: housing the chunked documentation text

+- `vector`: associated with the dimension from our fine-tuned model, ready to store the embeddings

+With this table structure in place, we can now interact with the table.

 #### Populate the table

-We already have our table in place.
-Let's load the last dataset with the queries and ingest them into our database:
+With our table structure established, we're now ready to populate it with data.
+Let's load the final dataset, which contains the queries, and ingest them into our database, accompanied by their corresponding embeddings.
+This crucial step will bring our vector database to life, enabling our chatbot to store and retrieve relevant information efficiently:

 ```python
 ds = load_dataset("plaguss/argilla_sdk_docs_queries", split="train")